 Whether it's over the phone, online, or through a complex scheme involving fake end-of-life planning, sketchy scammers love to target the elderly.

-Recently we wrote a post about Florida, scam capital of America, and one major reason why Florida is the home of so many scams is the large number of elderly people who live there.
+Recently we wrote a post about Florida, and one major reason why Florida is the home of so many scams is the large number of elderly people who live there.

 The elderly, who are often less technologically competent and/or may be experiencing some mental cognition issues, tend to be easier targets for scammers.